Are you working hard on your job search but not having any luck?

 - Broaden your job search strategy:

-- About one third of vacancies are not formally advertised.
-Employers fill these roles using via word-of-mouth or by contacting job seekers.
-Try contacting employers directly or asking family, friends and other contacts to let you know if they hear of any job opportunities.
+- About one fifth of vacancies are not formally advertised.
+Employers fill these roles using via word-of-mouth or by directly contacting job seekers they know.
+Tell people you know that you are looking for work.
+Contact employers you want to work for about any opportunities.
+Ask family, friends and other contacts to let you know if they hear of any job opportunities.

 - There is lots of support out there if you need it.
 Check out our article 'Who can help me with my job search?' for ideas.